MattyIce/postpromoter/README.md

     "port": 3000
   },
   "transfer_memos": {	// Memos sent with transfer for bid refunds
-      "bot_disabled": "Refund for invalid bid: {amount} - The bot is currently disabled.", "below_min_bid": "Refund for invalid bid: {amount} - Min bid amount is {min_bid}.", "above_max_bid": "Refund for invalid bid: {amount} - Max bid amount is {max_bid}.", "invalid_currency": "Refund for invalid bid: {amount} - Bids in {currency} are not accepted.", "no_comments": "Refund for invalid bid: {amount} - Bids not allowed on comments.", "already_voted": "Refund for invalid bid: {amount} - Bot already voted on this post.", "max_age": "Refund for invalid bid: {amount} - Posts cannot be older than {max_age}.", "invalid_post_url": "Refund for invalid bid: {amount} - Invalid post URL in memo."
+    "bot_disabled": "Refund for invalid bid: {amount} - The bot is currently disabled.", "below_min_bid": "Refund for invalid bid: {amount} - Min bid amount is {min_bid}.", "above_max_bid": "Refund for invalid bid: {amount} - Max bid amount is {max_bid}.", "invalid_currency": "Refund for invalid bid: {amount} - Bids in {currency} are not accepted.", "no_comments": "Refund for invalid bid: {amount} - Bids not allowed on comments.", "already_voted": "Refund for invalid bid: {amount} - Bot already voted on this post.", "max_age": "Refund for invalid bid: {amount} - Posts cannot be older than {max_age}.", "invalid_post_url": "Refund for invalid bid: {amount} - Invalid post URL in memo.", "blacklist_refund": "Refund for invalid bid: {amount} - The author of this post is on the blacklist.", "blacklist_no_refund": "Bid is invalid - The author of this post is on the blacklist.", "blacklist_donation": "Bid from blacklisted user sent as a donation.
+Thank you!"
   }
 }
 ```